Moldovans in Ukraine: History

 After 1812, Russian Empire annexed Bessarabia from Moldavia.
 Initially, Romanians under Russian rule enjoyed privileges well, the language of Moldavians was established as an official language in the governmental institutions of Bessarabia, used along with Russian, as more than 90% of the population was Romanian.
 The publishing works established by Archbishop Gavril Bănulescu-Bodoni were able to produce books and liturgical works in Moldavian dialect of Romanian between 1815 and 1820, used both in Principality of Moldova and in Bessarabia.

 From 1829 to 1905, the Russification policies were implemented and all public use of Romanian was phased out, being substituted with Russian.
 Romanian continued to be used as the colloquial language of home and family, mostly spoken by Romanians, either first or second language.
 Many Romanians changed Russified family names.
 This was the era of the highest level of assimilation in the Russian Empire.

 In 1918, after being military occupied by Romanian troops, Bessarabia united with the Kingdom of Romania.
 In 1940, Bessarabia was annexed by the Soviet Union.
 Around 65% of Bessarabia is part of the modern-day Moldova, with the Ukrainian Budjak region (part of the Odesa Oblast) covering the southern coastal region, and part of the Ukrainian Chernivtsi Oblast (Romanian: Cernăuți) covering an area in the north.

+The late Israeli scholar, mainly a Holocaust specialist, Dov Levin has made available statistics that showed that there were no representatives in the organs of Soviet power, etc., in Hertsa and the Bukovinian raions of the Chernivtsi region with a Moldovan identity in 1940-1941, but only with a Romanian one; the birth and death statistics and those on the number of students during the same period show the same thing.
+On October 11, 1942, the (Soviet) State Committee on Defense decided to extend the decrees on "the mobilization of the NKVD labour columns, German men, able to work, 17-50 years old - to the persons of other nations, being in war with USSR-Romanians, Hungarians, Italians, Finns."; the order was signed by Stalin.
+As a result, in May 1944, in the village of Molodiia and some other northern Bukovinian localities, those men who declared a "Moldovan" nationality were incorporated into the Soviet army, while those who declared a "Romanian" nationality were sent to the work camps in the area of Lake Onega, where most of them died.
+The Soviet era dominance of the "Moldovan" identity in parts of northern Bukovina was due to the fact that the inhabitants of the Chernivtsi and Sadagura rural raions, and of the Bukovinian part of the Novoselytsia raion, were pressured in 1944 to adopt a "Moldovan" national/ethnic identity.